alexjeffburke/rightimage/README.md

 The example above would take the test JPEG file in the project repository and convert it to a 100x100 PNG write the output "wrote image/png".
-Since the source JPEG has an orientation, it will be oriented correctly without any further options required.
+Since the source JPEG has an orientation, it will be oriented correctly without any additional steps required.

 ## Implementation

-The primary trick is to read the first 128K bytes of the imahe on-the-fly and parse the EXIF data for the image oritentation.
+The primary trick is to read the first 128K bytes of the image on-the-fly and parse the EXIF data for the image oritentation.
 We use any present orientation data to calculate the correction required and trigger rotation via image processing libraries.
 The image data is never buffered.